AdaCore/gnatstudio/docs/users_guide/navigation.rst

    Open or raise the call graph browser on the specified entity and display all the subprograms calling *entity*. :ref:`Call_Graph`.

-:menuselection:`Expanded code`
-  Present for Ada files only.
-This menu generates a :file:`.dg` file by calling your GNAT Pro compiler with the `:index:`-gnatGL`` switch and displays the expanded code.
-Use this when investigating low-level issues and tracing how your source code is transformed by the GNAT Pro front-end.
+:menuselection:`Expanded code` Present for Ada files only.
+This menu generates a :file:`.dg` file by calling your GNAT compiler with the `:index:`-gnatGL`` switch and displays the expanded code.
+Use this when investigating low-level issues and tracing how your source code is transformed by the GNAT front-end.

 :menuselection:`Expanded code --> Show subprogram`
   Display expanded code for the current subprogram in the current editor.